-Before the outbreak, there was already a lot of buzz on the implications of technology for the future of work.
+Before the outbreak, there was already a lot of buzz on the implications of technology for the future of work specifically what the benefits of a remote team are.
 However, that future has arrived sooner than anticipated as many companies and workers from all over the world shifted to remote working to adapt to the single biggest disruption of a generation: COVID-19.

 This has resulted in many employers and employees scrambling to adjust.
 While this adjustment may be difficult for some, others have taken advantage of the work from home setup, reaping many benefits for both employees and employers alike.